 OSPF route has an outgoing interface; it’s computed by the SPF algorithm and transferred in the IP routing table.
 BGP route has no outgoing interface and its next hop is not directly connected; the router has to perform recursive lookups to find the outgoing interface (recursive lookups are also used to implement EBGP load balancing with loopback interfaces).

-Forwarding Information Base (FIB) and Cisco Express Forwarding (CEF) switching were introduced to make layer-3 switching deterministic.
+Forwarding Information Base (FIB) and Cisco Express Forwarding (CEF) were introduced to make layer-3 switching performance consistent.
 When IP routes are copied from RIB to FIB, their next hops are resolved, outgoing interfaces are computed and multiple entries are created when the next-hop resolution results in multiple paths to the same destination.